gipritchard/Space-Debris/Space Debris Clean Up Crew.md

 1. Take up to 4 actions
 2. Draw Debris cards
 3. Orbit around Earth

 ## 1. Take up to 4 actions
 On your turn you may take up to 4 actions, in any order.
 You may take the same action multiple times.
 You may collaborate with your teammates to decide which actions you want to take.

 ### Move
 ![](../attachments/action_move_example.jpg)
-- Move your player pawn 1 space following dotted lines.
+- Move your player pawn 2 space following dotted lines.
 If the space you move into contains any Debris Cubes, your Space Ship takes 1 point of damage.
 Players may share a space with other players and/or a satellite.

 ### Capture Debris
 ![](../attachments/action_capture_example.jpg)
 - Move 1 Debris Cube from an adjacent space onto your Space Ship card OR
 - Move any number of Debris Cubes from your space onto your Space Ship card Space Ships are limited to carrying a maximum of 5 Debris Cubes at any time.

 ### Recycle
 ![](../attachments/action_recycle_example.jpg)
-At any repaired Satellite space...
+At any Satellite space...
 - Move any number of Debris Cubes from your Space Ship card back to the supply.
 Draw that number of Resource cards.
 See the "Hand Limit" section for restrictions.

 ### Perform Maintenance
 ![](../attachments/action_maintenance_example.jpg)
 At any broken Satellite space, you may...